Labor and Employment Law Overview: Federal

 The NLRB is an independent federal agency that provides compliance assistance and enforces the National Labor Relations Act (NLRA) and related regulations and laws.

 The NLRB participates in and conducts union elections, investigates claims of NLRA violations and facilitates settlements.
-See Labor Relations > Alternative Dispute Resolution.
+See Alternative Dispute Resolution: Federal.
 The NLRB's administrative law judges handle claims, hear and decide cases, and enforce orders through the federal court system.
-See Labor Relations > Employer Liability.
+See Employer Liability: Federal.

 Immigration and Customs Enforcement (ICE)